moselle123/iopear/ProjectLog.md

 - Configured project to use docker instead of venv.
 - Successfully scanned i2c bus and read from sensors
 - Begun building db collections to input sensor data

+## 28 - 3 November:
+This week:
+- Started altering interim report based on suggested changes.
+- Lots of troubleshooting for docker to make it easy for development.
+- Tested database functions and api calls to get data.